Chapter 0:

 Divine Consummation

-My supervisor gave me a final write-up on my productivity just two days ago.
-I punched myself in the cheek and continued staring with my burning, blurry eyes into my office program.
-The room is dim, and my stiff back can’t handle this cheap, miniture, plastic chair, yet whether I go up, down, straight, sideways, or slouched, something on my body still aches.
+The room is dim, and my stiff back can’t handle this cheap, miniature, plastic chair, yet whether I go down, straight, sideways, or slouched, something on my body still aches.
 It is not like I have other posture options.
-If I move my arm barely out of place, it will slam into a metal cubicle wall.
+If I move my arm barely out of place, it's bound to slam into a metal cubicle wall.
 How likely is it that my chair is short, given I am average height?
 I want to complain, but I keep it inside.
 As a high school dropout, I’m lucky by all means to have this office job.

 Clicking away, I accidentally noticed the computer’s clock was at 2 AM.
 Spoilers.
 I prefer to lose track of time on the job if I can.